ialish/Eyal-Shaar-05-09-2019/README.md

-## Weather App
+## Weather Forecast

-This is a web app that shows the weather of some city.
+This web application shows the weather of a chosen city.

-The user can search for a city and save it to favorites (locally).
+You can search for a city and save it to favorites (locally).

 There are 2 pages in this app:
 - Weather Page.